midtown-ai/www/docs/glossary/r.md

  DEPRECATED by PyBullet

  More at :

   * [https://openai.com/blog/roboschool/](https://openai.com/blog/roboschool/)
   * code - [https://github.com/openai/roboschool/tree/master/agent_zoo](https://github.com/openai/roboschool/tree/master/agent_zoo)

  See also [R], [PyBullet], [Isaac Gym]

-## Robustly Optimized BERT Approach Model
+## Robustly Optimized BERT Approach (RoBERTa) Model
-## RoBERTa Model

  An update on the [BERT model] optimized by [Meta].
 The RoBERTa model also uses the [transformer architecture]

- A robustly optimized method for pretraining [natural language processing (NLP)][NLP] systems that improves on [Bidirectional Encoder Representations from Transformers, or BERT], the self-supervised method released by [Google] in 2018.
+ A robustly optimized method for pretraining [natural language processing (NLP)] systems that improves on [Bidirectional Encoder Representations from Transformers, or BERT], the self-supervised method released by [Google] in 2018.
 BERT is a revolutionary technique that achieved state-of-the-art results on a range of NLP tasks while relying on unannotated text drawn from the web, as opposed to a language [corpus] that’s been labeled specifically for a given task.
 The technique has since become popular both as an NLP research baseline and as a final task architecture.
 BERT also highlights the collaborative nature of AI research — thanks to Google’s open release, we were able to conduct a replication study of BERT, revealing opportunities to improve its performance.
-Our optimized method, RoBERTa, produces state-of-the-art results on the widely used NLP benchmark, [General Language Understanding Evaluation (GLUE)][GLUE Benchmark].
+Our optimized method, RoBERTa, produces state-of-the-art results on the widely used NLP benchmark, [General Language Understanding Evaluation (GLUE)].

  Pretraining objectives:

-  * [Masked Language Model (MLM)][MLM]
+  * [Masked Language Model (MLM)]
-  * but not [Next Sentence Prediction (NSP)][NSP] as the original [BERT model] was
+  * but not [Next Sentence Prediction (NSP)] as the original [BERT model] was

  {% youtube "https://www.youtube.com/watch?v=-MCYbmU9kfg" %}

  {% pdf "https://arxiv.org/pdf/1907.11692.pdf" %}

  More at:

   * [https://ai.facebook.com/blog/roberta-an-optimized-method-for-pretraining-self-supervised-nlp-systems/](https://ai.facebook.com/blog/roberta-an-optimized-method-for-pretraining-self-supervised-nlp-systems/)
   * paper - [https://arxiv.org/abs/1907.11692](https://arxiv.org/abs/1907.11692)
   * RoBERTa with hugginface - [https://anubhav20057.medium.com/step-by-step-guide-abstractive-text-summarization-using-roberta-e93978234a90](https://anubhav20057.medium.com/step-by-step-guide-abstractive-text-summarization-using-roberta-e93978234a90)